-The Hong Kong government has imposed travel restrictions to curb the spread of Covid-19, especially on international arrivals.
-So, if you’re thinking of travelling to the city, you’ll need to keep up to date with the latest requirements for who can enter, what documentation you need to have in order to board your flight, and the government’s Covid-19 testing schedule.
-The HK HUB gives you the lowdown on everything you need to do before you depart for the 852.
+The Hong Kong government has removed most of the travel restrictions it imposed over the past two years to curb the spread of Covid-19.
+So, if you’re thinking of travelling to the city, here’s the lowdown on everything you need to know before you depart for the 852.

 #1 – Check if you can enter Hong Kong

 Since May 1, all non-residents can enter Hong Kong irrespective of where they have been in the 14 days leading up to their arrival in the city.

 #2 – Do I need to book a quarantine hotel?

 Since September 26, there has been no hotel quarantine in Hong Kong for inbound travellers, who can head to their homes or a hotel of their own choosing after they leave the airport.
 This arrangement also applies to arrivals from the Mainland and Macau.

 #3 – What to remember when booking your flight?